 Hashtags help keep things tidy.
 Always include #UKGiftHour.
 Between ten and twelve, add #UKGiftAM.
 Beyond that, one or two extras is plenty.
 For instance:

-Want more detail on tagging?
-Read: Hashtag Tips for UK Gift Hour on X.
+Want more detail on tagging on X?
+Read: Hashtag Tips for UK Gift Hour.

 Two or three hashtags in total is enough.
-More than that tends to feel cluttered.
+More than that starts to feel cluttered.

 The content itself doesn’t need to be perfect.
 Some share polished product shots, others show their busy workbench.
 Customer reviews make good posts too.
 Seasonal tie-ins often spark interest.
 Sometimes it’s the small prompts that spark replies, such as asking what everyone’s dunking in their tea.